jul-m/gha-runner-compose/README.md

 -   **Utility wrappers (`./docker-build/bin/`):**
     -   `systemctl`: A fake `systemd` that redirects calls to `service` or `init.d` scripts, allowing upstream scripts to work in a container.
     -   `curl` and `wget`: Wrappers that cache downloaded artifacts in `/var/cache/gha-download-cache` (cached by BuildKit), reducing build times.
+APT metadata and packages are also cached via BuildKit cache mounts.

 ---